ljpatrick/marxpaint/magic/docs/README.txt

              Note: Called once for each Magic tool your plugin claims to contain (by your "get_tool_count()").

+           * int modes(magic_api * api, int which)
+             This lets you tell Tux Paint what modes your tool can be used in (either as a tool the user can paint with, or a tool that affects the entire drawing at once)

+             You must return a value that's some combination of one or more of available modes:
+                * MODE_PAINT
+                * MODE_FULLSCREEN
+             e.g., if your tool is only one that the user can paint with, return "MODE_PAINT".
+If the user can do both, return "MODE_PAINT | MODE_FULLSCREEN" to tell Tux Paint it can do both.

+             Note: Called once for each Magic tool your plugin claims to contain (by your "get_tool_count()").

+             Note: Added to Tux Paint 0.9.21; Magic API version '0x00000002'

            * void shutdown(magic_api * api)
              The plugin should do any cleanup here.
 If you allocated any